top of page

 • EV and petrol/diesel versions get slightly different front-end looks.

-• 19-inch alloy wheels — biggest in the segment, give the Sierra a planted stance.
+• 19-inch alloy wheels — the biggest in the segment, give the Sierra a planted stance.

 • Flush door handles with marker lights (not motorised).